multiversx/mx-specs/network-interaction-sdk/sdk-wallet/README.md

 ## Keystores

-Components in `sdk-wallet/keystore`, even they do share a common purpose - storing secret keys - are not meant to be used interchangeably.
+Components in `sdk-wallet/keystore`, even if they do share a common purpose - storing secret keys - are not meant to be used interchangeably.
 Generally speaking, they do not (are not required to) share a common interface.
 If needed (for exotic use-cases), client code can design customized adapters over these components in order to unify their interfaces (this is not covered by specs).

 **Implementation detail:** an instance of `EncryptedKeystore` (which is a wrapper over the well-known JSON wallet) holds decrypted data within its state.